andrewjapar/redapter/README.md

 }
 ```
 ### 2. Create your view holder
 Create a class which implements `Redapter.ViewHolder` and annotate it with `@BindLayout`.
-They you have to override `onBind` function in order to implement click listener and consume the data model.
+Then you have to override `onBind` function in order to implement click listener and consume the data model.
 ```kotlin
 @BindLayout(layout = R.layout.item_user_info, model = UserInfo.Portrait::class)
 class PortraitUserInfoViewHolder(view: View) : Redapter.ViewHolder(view) {